Severswoed/GlowStatus/README.md

 - **Persistent Sync State:**
   The app remembers whether sync was enabled or disabled between runs.

+---

+## ✨ Cool Feature: Meeting Reminder via Lights

+Ever been off in space, deep in thought, working on something intently... and suddenly your lights come on?
+That's GlowStatus giving you a heads-up:  **"Oh crap, I have a minute or so to get to the meeting!"**
+Thanks to GlowStatus, you'll never miss that last-minute dash—your lights will gently remind you when a meeting is about to start.

+You'll never shine if you dont glow ✨

+---

 ## 🧑‍💻 macOS Local Development Setup